wilfrantz/wilfrantz.github.io/_posts/2024-08-09-sql-cheatsheet.md

 ### Monitor Performance

-- Use tools like `mysqltuner` to monitor and optimize the performance of your MySQL database.
+- Use tools like `mysqltuner` to monitor and optimize the performance of `MySQL` database.

 ### Secure Your MySQL Installation